 If you have had circulatory or heart surgery, immediate coverage is available if it has been over 2 years since the procedure.
-Some insurance companies will provide no waiting period coverage after 12 months.
+Some insurance companies will provide coverage with no waiting period after 12 months.

 Depending on how long ago your diabetic coma was, you could be eligible for immediate coverage.
 Amputation due to diabetes will result in delayed coverage.

-For seniors that have controlled diabetes, immediate coverage is available from many final expense insurance companies.
+Immediate coverage is available from many final expense insurance companies for seniors that have controlled diabetes.

 Many medical conditions are in this category.
-Depending on when the heart disease was diagnosed and its severity, it will determine the price and coverage timeline you can receive.
+When your doctor diagnosed the heart disease and its severity, will determine the price and coverage timeline you can receive.

-The coverage timeline and acceptance will also be affected for seniors with arrhythmia, congestive heart failure (CHF), and peripheral artery disease (PAD).
+The coverage timeline and acceptance will also affect seniors with arrhythmia, congestive heart failure (CHF), and peripheral artery disease (PAD).

 If you rely on a wheelchair or scooter for mobility, the insurance provider will require a higher monthly premium and a two-year waiting period.